3D models are ubiquitous in many fields:

 normal[k] = normalize(normal[k]);

-The 1-ring of a vertex is the set of triangles that share that vertex.
-This neighborhood structure is useful for many algorithms (normal computation, smoothing, subdivision, etc.).
+The 1-ring of a vertex is the set of triangles that share this vertex.
+This neighborhood structure is useful for many algorithms (normal calculation, smoothing, subdivision, etc.).

 std::vector<std::vector<int>> one_ring;